 - launching a campaign

-Let’s take a look at the cost of each step in detail to understand email marketing campaign costs:
+Let’s take a look at the cost of each step in detail to understand email marketing costs:

 Template creation and design costs

 While most ESPs come equipped with built-in templates, a lot of them might not be in line with your brand’s design guidelines.
 These templates can also be complicated to use, and some of them might not display elements in the best manner for your campaign.

 When this happens, you can take the help of a freelance designer or design agency to create a new template that is in line with your requirements.
 The rates for this vary widely across countries and levels of design expertise.
 But on average, you can expect to be charged anywhere between $30 to $200 per hour.